If there’s one thing we’re the experts on, it’s Ratings and Reviews. Which is why we’ve literally written the (digital) book on it.

 Ask more than once

 Although we’d all love to only make the ask once to get the desired results, that’s also not realistic.
 Our research found that about a third (32%) of shoppers need to be asked twice or more before they’ll submit a review.

 As a best practice, send TWO email requests.
 As previously mentioned, studies show that up to 80% of reviews originate from post purchase emails.
-So if you don’t send more than one email, you risk wasting the best opportunity to boost review volumes.
+If you don’t send more than one email, you risk wasting the best opportunity to boost review volume and recency.

 Prioritize products that need it